k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

 # TDM Parameters Handling

 The TDM enables the user to select entities based on [predefined parameters](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#parameters) when creating a load task or a [reserve task](/articles/TDM/tdm_gui/20_reserve_only_task.md#parameters).
 The list of available parameters is displayed on the task's BE (Business Entity).
-A BE can have flat or hierarchical structure and each LU can have its own parameters list and its own [LU parameters table](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameter-tables).
+A BE can have a flat or hierarchical structure and each LU can have its own parameters list and its own [LU parameters table](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameter-tables).

-The entities selection on a TDM task selects a subset of **root entities**, but the parameters for selection  can be based on the child LU's parameters as well.
-Therefore, it is highly important to have the **linkage between the root entity and the children entities** when selecting entities based on parameters.
+The entity selection on a TDM task selects a subset of **root entities**, but the parameters for selection  can be based on the child LU's parameters.
+Therefore, it is important to have the **linkage between the root entity and the children entities** when selecting entities based on parameters.

-Previous TDM versions created a **MATERIALIZED VIEW** in the TDM DB on each combination of **BE and source environment** to have the  linkage between the root entity and the children entities.
-From TDM 8.1 onwards, each LU parameters contains the following fields to connect the entity id to its root entity:
+**Previous TDM versions** created a **MATERIALIZED VIEW** in the TDM DB on each combination of **BE and source environment** to have the  linkage between the root entity and the children entities.
+From TDM 8.1 onwards, each LU parameters table contains the following fields to connect the entity id to its root entity:

 - root_lu_name
 - root_iid